It is clear that he was not interested in teaching the full course of it in the Civilian Life.

 However, in effect, Immi had taught Eli the principles and essence of fighting.
 Eli kept developing Immi’s principles and added training methods and techniques built on these principles.
 Immi gave the skeleton of H2H training System.

-I replaced Eli Avikzar in the Israeli Defense Forces, and had a different conclusion in my mind.
+I replaced Eli Avikzar in the Israel Defense Force, and had a different conclusion in my mind.
 The name Krav Maga was an established credit to the most efficient H2H fighting training system I was always looking for.

 I might be the type of guy that is not looking for anything, but when I see it I know that this is what I am looking for.
 I am still looking for something better and cant find it.

-So my conclusion was to keep the name Krav Maga as respect to the founder Immi Lichtenfeld, and his student and continuing developing founder Eli Avikzar, both had to hold to the utmost highest criteria of efficiency and quality control as the Israeli Defense Forces demands.
+So my conclusion was to keep the name Krav Maga as respect to the founder Immi Lichtenfeld, and his student Eli Avikzar, which both had to uphold to the utmost highest criteria of efficiency and quality control as the Israel Defense Force demands.
 Then what they did in civilian life was a matter of demand and supply.

 And I chose to apply the original Israeli Defense Force Krav Maga method in my teaching it.
-I also tied the loose ends of all the arguments that were floating around simply by settling them with research and logic, applying Immi’s principles again.
+I also tied the loose ends of all the arguments that were floating around simply by settling them with research and logic testing them properly, applying Immi’s principles again.

 All I can say that although you have many training systems under the same virtual roof of Krav Maga, I am content and happy, I am using this name, even if I consider some people making a mock out of it by correlating it to ridiculous techniques and training methods that are completely irrelevant to Krav Maga.